-Pegasus row: SC appoints three-member committee to investigate spying allegations
+Pegasus row: SC appoints three-member committee to investigate snooping allegations

-Former Supreme Court judge RV Raveendran will oversee the functioning of the committee.
+Chief Justice NV Ramana said the Centre had not specifically denied allegations that it had used the spyware developed by an Israeli company.

-The Supreme Court on Wednesday appointed a three-member technical committee to investigate the allegations that the Pegasus software was used for spying on Indian citizens, including journalists and political leaders, Live Law reported.
+The Supreme Court on Wednesday appointed a three-member technical committee to investigate the allegations that the Pegasus software was used to snoop on Indian citizens, including journalists and political leaders.

-The committee comprises professors of cybersecurity and computers science Naveen Kumar Chaudhary, Prabaharan P and Anil Gumaste, Chief Justice NV Ramana said in the order.
+Pegasus is a military-grade spyware made by Israeli cybersecurity firm NSO Group Technologies, which is only sold to “vetted governments”.

+Multiple petitions were filed at the Supreme Court seeking an investigation into the matter.
+Revelations have raised questions about whether the Indian government was illegally snooping on its critics.

-Former Supreme Court judge RV Raveendran will oversee the functioning of the committee along with former Research and Analysis Wing chief Alok Joshi and cybersecurity expert Sundeep Oberoi.
+During Wednesday’s hearing, Chief Justice NV Ramana said former Supreme Court judge RV Raveendran will oversee the functioning of the committee along with former Research and Analysis Wing chief Alok Joshi and cybersecurity expert Sundeep Oberoi.

+The committee comprises professors of cybersecurity and computers science Naveen Kumar Chaudhary, Prabaharan P and Anil Gumaste, Ramana said in the order.

-The court asked the committee to investigate the allegations “expeditiously” and listed the matter for next hearing after eight weeks.
+The court asked the committee to investigate the allegations expeditiously and listed the matter for next hearing after eight weeks.

-At Wednesday’s hearing, Ramana said that restriction on privacy can only be imposed in matters of national security.

-The surveillance allegations pertain to a leaked list of more than 50,000 phone numbers, that was accessed by Paris-based media nonprofit Forbidden Stories and Amnesty International.
-As part of the Pegasus Project, the organisations had shared the list with 17 news outlets across the world.
+Ramana noted that submissions made by the petitioners deserved merit as there was “no specific denial” on the allegations from the Centre.

 On September 13, the Supreme Court had reserved its order on the petitions after the Centre refused to file an affidavit in the case.